 He was happy to hear a 'orang asing' speak his national language,a though none spoke Tidore, the Papuan tongue of the Moluccas.

 I was the only westerner at the hotel.
-The manager's name was Mohammad and he said, "You can stay, but please do not leave the room."
+The manager said, "You can stay, but please do not leave the room."

 "Why not?"
 I had a good idea why.

 "Ternate people like Saddam.
 He is Muslim.
 No one like Dutch people."
 Mohammad had been on haj to Mecca.
 He had seen the world.
-His belief was for the good of man, but he remembered the rule of the Netherlands.
+His belief was for the good of man.
+"Everyone remember the rule of the Dutch.
+Bad people."

 "Okay, but go eat fast.
-Come back faster."
+Come back faster.
+Men angry about war.
+Not like Bush.”

-Mohammad arranged a motorcycle ride to the harbor.
+Mohammad waited outside.
+I was the only customer.
+He drove us to the harbor.
 The fat driver knew a good harbor side restaurant.

 Warungs lined the beachfront.
 Men walked with men.
 Women walked with women.
 The driver stopped at a stall with stools.
 Pop mixed with traditional Indonesian music blared from tinny speakers.
 I sat down and the waiter spread dozens of plates across a table.
 A one-armed man in a salt-stained shirt drank a beer and pointed to a plate of black meat.